wei30172/company-dashboard-client/README.md

 ## Company Dashboard Template

-A dashboard template, built with React, TypeScript, and Sass.
+A dashboard client template, built with React, TypeScript, and Sass.

 ## Project Screenshots